apache/pekko/RELEASING.md

 ### JDK 8 and JDK 11

-Releasing Akka requires running on JDK 11, but also having JDK 8 installed.
-The reason for this is that we want the Akka artifacts to be usable with JRE 8, but also want to compile some classes with JDK11-specific types.
+Releasing Pekko requires running on JDK 11, but also having JDK 8 installed.
+The reason for this is that we want the Pekko artifacts to be usable with JRE 8, but also want to compile some classes with JDK11-specific types.